xoopscube/ckeditor4/html/modules/ckeditor4/filters/README.md

 # filters

-The filter for XOOPS other than XCL (XOOPS Cube Legacy)
+The filter for XOOPS other than XCL (XOOPSCube Legacy)

 ## config